brct-james/apricate/README.md

 ### Planned: **[v0.7]**

-- At least 10 different plants, buy and sell at the markets of at least 3 towns, all starting town NPCs have quests
+- At least 10 different plants excluding Wild Seeds, buy and sell at the markets of at least 3 towns, all starting town NPCs have quests
 - Tyldia YAML defined
+- Wild Seeds implemented

 ---

 ### Planned: **[v0.8]**

-- At least 20 plants, add at least 2 additional tools for growing some of the new plants, add randomized contracts, consider adding additional markets, all NPCs on starting map have quests
+- At least 20 plants excluding Wild Seeds, add at least 2 additional tools for growing some of the new plants, add randomized contracts, consider adding additional markets, all NPCs on starting map have quests

 ---